emf-creaf/medfate/reference/spwb.md

 ## Details

+Detailed model description is available in the medfate book.

-The simulation functions allow using three different sub-models of transpiration and photosynthesis:
+Soil-plant water balance simulations allow using different sub-models for bulk soil water flows and different sub-models of transpiration and
+photosynthesis:

+\(1\) Sub-models of transpiration and photosynthesis (control parameter `transpirationMode`):

-- The sub-model corresponding to 'Granier' transpiration mode is illustrated by function [`transp_transpirationGranier`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described in De Caceres et al. (2015), and implements an approach originally described in Granier et al. (1999).
+- The sub-model corresponding to 'Granier' transpiration mode is illustrated by internal function [`transp_transpirationGranier`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described in De Caceres et al. (2015), and implements an approach originally described in Granier et al. (1999).

-- The sub-model corresponding to 'Sperry' transpiration mode is illustrated by function [`transp_transpirationSperry`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described in De Caceres et al. (2021), and implements a modelling approach originally described in Sperry et al. (2017).
+- The sub-model corresponding to 'Sperry' transpiration mode is illustrated by internal function [`transp_transpirationSperry`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described in De Caceres et al. (2021), and implements a modelling approach originally described in Sperry et al. (2017).

-- The sub-model corresponding to 'Sureau' transpiration mode is illustrated by function [`transp_transpirationSureau`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described for model SurEau-Ecos v2.0 in Ruffault et al.
+- The sub-model corresponding to 'Sureau' transpiration mode is illustrated by internal function [`transp_transpirationSureau`](https://emf-creaf.github.io/medfate/reference/transp_modes.md) and was described for model SurEau-Ecos v2.0 in Ruffault et al.
   (2022).